frostime/vscode-i18n-translate/README.md

 ## Usage

+> [!TIP]
+> Before using this extension, you need to obtain a GPT API Key and configure the extension settings.

 1. Open an i18n file (JSON or YAML) in VSCode
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) to open the Command Palette
 3. Type "i18n-translation: Translate I18n" and select it